Nendrum Monastery: History

 The island monastery of Nendrum was traditionally founded in the 5th century by Mochaoi, after whom Mahee Island is named, although a later date for the foundation has been suggested.
 Mo Chaoi, like the name of many Irish saints, is a pet name.
-His proper name was Caolán and according to tradition he was appointed by St. Patrick.
-However, dendrochronology has dated a tide mill on the island to the year 619, making this the oldest excavated tide mill anywhere in the world.
+His proper name was Caolán (Mochaoi) and according to tradition he was appointed by St. Patrick.
+Dendrochronology has dated a tide mill on the island to the year 619, making this the oldest excavated tide mill anywhere in the world.
 The monastic site included orchards, gardens, pastures, arable fields, and a guest-house.

 In his Ecclesiastical Antiquities of Down, Connor, and Dromore, William Reeves notes that several annals record the death of St Mochaoi of Nendrum at a variety of dates between 490 and 497.
 He considers that Nendrum was early chosen as the seat of a bishop, quoting the Annals of Tigernach and the Annals of Ulster, both of which describe Cronan (died c.
 640) as "bishop of Nendrum".